syns-platform/.github/profile/README.md

 </p>

 ## Overview
-`Spark Your Noble Story` (***Syns***) - is a full-stack web 3.0 platform that combines a music-donation system, NFT marketplace, club membership, and social media features, all built on top of the [Polygon network](https://polygon.technology/matic-token/).
-The platform allows musicians to connect with their fans and share their artworks in the form of non-fungible tokens (****NFTs****).
-Fans can listen to the music and either tip the artists or purchase the music NFTs.
+`Spark Your Noble Story` (***Syns***) - a cutting-edge full-stack web 3.0 platform that is revolutionizing the way musicians connect with their fans.
+Built on top of the Polygon network, SYNS combines a music-donation system, NFT marketplace, club membership, and social media features, offering musicians an unparalleled opportunity to showcase their artistry and connect with their fans worldwide.

-***SYNS*** offers musicians a way to copyright their music for free by turning it into `NFTs` and immutably storing them on the blockchain.
-This allows fans to easily donate to their favorite musicians from anywhere in the world without having to worry about currency conversions.
-All transactions on the `SYNS Marketplace`, including the buying and selling of NFTs, are transparently recorded on the [Polygon blockchain](https://polygon.technology/matic-token/).
-Additionally, artists can receive royalty rewards every time their music NFTs are sold in the future.
-All of this is made possible by the use of blockchain technology.
+***Syns*** is a groundbreaking platform that empowers musicians to protect and monetize their music.
+With SYNS, musicians can copyright their music for free by converting it into NFTs and storing it securely on the blockchain, granting them complete transparency and control over their creations.
+Fans can now effortlessly support their favorite artists from anywhere in the world, thanks to the platform's cryptocurrency features, eliminating the need for complicated currency conversions.
+Every transaction is recorded transparently on the Polygon blockchain, ensuring maximum security and visibility for all parties involved.
+Additionally, artists can earn royalty rewards whenever their music NFTs are sold in the future, creating a sustainable source of income for their music.

+By leveraging blockchain technology, ***Syns*** offers a level of security, efficiency, and transparency that is unmatched in the music industry, providing musicians with a powerful tool to connect with their fans and monetize their art.
+Join SYNS today and leverage the power of blockchain technology to spark your own noble story!

 ## Project artifacts:
   - [System designs and architecture](https://github.com/syns-platform/materials)